Skip to content

 Once you’ve added a couple of features, SST can help you link them together.
 This is great because you won’t need to hardcode anything in your app.

-Let’s say your app has a Next.js frontend and an S3 bucket for file uploads.
-You can link the bucket to your Next.js app.
+Let’s say you are deploying an Express app in a container and you want to upload files to an S3 bucket.
+You can link the bucket to your container.

 sst.config.ts